 Jacques has worked for over twenty years in high-end dining.

-For years he worked at Malliouhana's prestigious restaurant with friend Alain Laurent.
+For years he worked at Malliouhana's prestigious restaurant with his dear friend and Jacala's owner/chef, Alain Laurent.

 Jacques and Alain left Malliouhana to create their own restaurant right on Meads Bay, one of Anguilla's best beaches.

-Jacques is a gracious host, and Alain prepares the meals.
+Jacques is a gracious host, and Alain prepares the exquisite meals.

-Kind and inviting Jacques brought us to our tranquil table, tucked away on the side of the restaurant.
+Kind and inviting Jacques brought us to our table, tucked to the side of the restaurant.

 Our waitress brought the evening's menu and took our drink order, but not our wine order.
-Jacques would help us with that only after we had ordered our entrees. ;-)
+Jacques would help us with that, but only after we had ordered our entrees. ;-)

-The menu covered a range of classics and favorites, with a twist.
+The menu covers a range of French classics and favorites, with a twist.

 Their starters include:

-My Mom, Yuki and I were hooked by the conch chowder.
-My Dad went with a "marinated tuna tartar with wakame, olive oil and ginger."
+My Mom, Yuki and I were hooked by the lobster soup.
+My Dad went with a "marinated tuna tartare with wakame, olive oil and ginger."

 There is only one steak I order in Anguilla, and that is da'Vida's steak, the best steak on the island.